csogeza/O-C_extract/README.md

     - Phot_reference_list.txt -- list of photometric references and codes used in the CepheidProperties table
     - Piszkes_photometry_all.dat -- photometric time series obtained at Piszkéstető Mountain Station for some of the Cepheids

+#   LCFit -- repository for a future automated O-C calculating code
+#   OCcalculator -- Scripts used for this study
+#   OCCalc_mod.c and .exe -- external C script that is called in python code, which is used for calculing the O-C epoch rapidly
+#   OC_program_test.ipnyb -- jupyter notebook with an example on how the code works

 # O-C extract
 O-C diagram calculator code for periodic variable stars